Big Pigeon in Southwest Iowa

 • 759th Tank Bn. (light), 4th Cavalry Gp., VII Corps ; DNB 20 Aug 1944 Orne, Normandy; vehicle accident during battalion's 48-mile eastward night march.

-• Note: Previously had been attached to the 2nd Inf.
-Div., which was then sent to Brittany while the 759th Tank Bn. joined the 4th Cavalry Gp.
+• Military Note: 759th Tank Bn. was previously attached to the 2nd Inf.
+Div., which was sent to Brittany while the 759th Tank Bn. joined the 4th Cavalry Gp.

 † Nelson, Herbert Sidney, SN 821-82-95, US Navy, Pott.
 Co.